NATIONAL WORK ZONE AWARENESS WEEK APRIL 11-15, 2022

 Social media storm

-Organizations, companies, institutions and individuals were asked to share messages and use hashtags #NWZAW and #WorkZoneSafety throughout social media between 9 a.m. and 4 p.m.
+Organizations, companies, institutions and individuals were urged to share messages and use hashtags #NWZAW and #WorkZoneSafety throughout social media between 9 a.m. and 4 p.m.
 ET.
-Samples supplied for use:

 Picture